 - Update Club DB - Once DBS cert issued to applicant update Pitchero database with expiry date and RFU number

-You can find more information about the DBS Service on our FAQ which provides information for people who are applying for the DBS to help them understand what how the process works.
+You can find more information about the DBS Service on our FAQ which provides information for people who are applying for the DBS to help them understand how the process works.
 DBS admins should read and be familiar with the information on this page.

 From the RFU Eligibility Criteria, here is their definition of Regulated Activity